-Generally, life insurance companies live up to their policy contracts and pay a total of approximately $40 billion each year in death benefits on individual policies.
-Although many insurance claims are accepted and paid, a recent study by the Washington, D.C.-based Doctor-Patient Rights Project revealed that denied insurance claims may be on the rise.
-In fact, they have tripled to 600 million annually.
-These claims may be denied for a number of reasons.
-On top of that, these reasons could be applied to nearly any type of insurance policy claim governed by the Employee Retirement Income Security Act (ERISA) including, health, auto, disability, dismemberment, and life insurance.
-In particular, intoxication exclusion is usually highly contested when cited as a rationale behind a denial of an insurance claim.
-If your insurance company refuses to accept a claim because of it, a Louisiana ERISA intoxication exclusion lawyer may be able to help.
+Generally, insurance companies live up to their policy contracts and pay a total of approximately $40 billion each year in death benefits.
+Although many insurance claims are accepted and paid, a recent study by the Washington, D.C.-based Doctor-Patient Rights Project revealed that denied insurance claims are on the rise and have tripled to 600 million annually and may be denied for a number of reasons.
+These reasons could be applied to nearly any type of insurance policy claim governed by the Employee Retirement Income Security Act (ERISA) including, health, auto, disability, and life insurance.
+Intoxication exclusion is usually highly contested when cited as a rationale behind a denial of an insurance claim.
+If your insurance company refuses to accept a claim, a Louisiana ERISA intoxication exclusion lawyer may be able to help.

 Contact a knowledgeable ERISA lawyer to schedule an appointment.
 They could examine the case and help research potential legal strategies.

 Receiving a bill should never be the first step in getting help.
 Our firm knows that when dealing with an ERISA, long term disability or insurance claim, what you need is answers, and we are here to provide them free of charge.

 Our firm welcomes telephone calls or the opportunity to visit with you in person to answer any questions you may have.
 We also provide FREE comprehensive case reviews.
 There is no obligation to hire us as your ERISA attorney.

 Too much is at stake to guess about the best approach and strategy for fighting your denied insurance claim — years and years of financial security.